DataDog/hiring-engineers/answers.md

 ![Docker Tags](img/Docker-tags.png)

-### Installing DataBases
+### Installing Databases
 #### MySQL Database for Ubuntu
 I used a MySQL database for Ubuntu on Vagrant.
 To install the database I ran:
-` sudo apt install mysql-server ` - installs MySQL server ` sudo service mysql start ` - starts the server
+` sudo apt install mysql-server ` which installs MySQL server ` sudo service mysql start ` which starts the server

 After the installation was complete I confirmed that the MySQL server was running by executing the `sudo systemctl status mysql.service` command